-DSS Advisory Board Meeting: 4th Monday of the month from 6:30 pm to 8:00 pm in DSS Conference Room at City Hall, 1 Park Center Court.
-For more information, please contact Randi Knights, Director, at 703.335.8888 or via email at Randi.Knights@dss.virginia.gov
+DSS Advisory Board Meeting: 4th Monday of the month from 6:30 pm to 8:00 pm, on the 2nd floor of the Department of Social Services facility located at 100 Nadia St., Manassas Park.
+For more information, please contact Randi Knights, Director, at 703.335.8888 or via email at Randi.Knights@dss.virginia.gov.

 We believe the provision of Human/Social Services is an honorable profession that values, advocates for, and enhances the well being of citizens.
 We strive to meet the service needs of our customers and take pride in knowing we positively impact the quality of life.
 Within our diverse workforce there is a powerful, collective talent for creativity and innovation.
 To foster this talent, the department will utilize a team approach throughout the organization by:

 - Trusting and being respectful of each other and our customers;

 - Providing the opportunity to learn and develop in order to enhance the services we provide;

 - Promoting the free flow of information throughout the organization to increase understanding;